 This was an interesting moment in the project, because I was back in Canary Island – my home, for a few months.
 In this context, we had to move our collaboration and conversations to the online environment.
 We had a meeting at my 6.00 am but 4.00 pm in Australia.
 Our energy level was quite different, but it wasn’t an obstacle.

-I did some wireframes, play with different screens, using a lot of mini post-it notes and started defining the experience.
+I sketched some wireframes, played with different screens, used many mini post-it notes and started defining the experience.

 Crafting the prototype and testing the experience.

-At this stage, we were discussing and testing it internally, to ensure the alignment on the process.
+At this stage, we discussed and tested it internally to ensure alignment on the process.

-Here also, the content was developed further, and we are still iterating in them.
-As I mentioned before, this is on our partners, but to make sure that the experience is seamless we have to be completely coordinated.
+Here the content was taking more shape and kept iterating on it.
+As I mentioned before, this is on our partners, but we had to be completely coordinated to make sure that the experience is seamless.

 ⊙ Guiding public health researchers on how to use Human-centred Design techniques to design an engaging and educational intervention system experience.